asia-pacific-energy-research-centre/aperc-osemosys/README.md

     #YYY: './data/data-sheet-yyy.xlsx'
 ```

+## Run power, refining, and supply models using demands from above
 The following is an example `model_config.yml` configuration.
 This run is for Canada for the years 2017-2025 for the Transformation and supply sectors :

 ```yml